SepehrKazemi1/drought-heatwave-era5-matlab-py/readme.txt

 - Hard-coded for my study area (central Iran).
 - Error handling is minimal.
-- Some variable names are in Persian because that’s how I first wrote them 🙂
+- Some variable names are in Persian because thats how I wrote them

 I’ll clean this up more as I go through my thesis.